When China Met Africa

 When China Met Africa is a 2010 documentary film by Nick Francis and Marc James Francis.
 Set on the front line of Chinaʼs foray into Africa, it follows the lives of a Chinese farmer, a road builder, and the Zambian trade minister.

 When China Met Africa was an international co-production involving BBC Storyville, Arte France, VPRO, the Sundance Institute, CNC and the Media Fund, and produced by Speakit Films and Zeta Productions.
 The film played at international film festivals including Rotterdam Film Festival, Munich, Goteburg and at the Margaret Mead Film Festival in New York, where it won best film.
 It was released in cinemas in the UK in 2011 and was seen on television around the world.

 When China Met Africa was characterised by The Guardian as 'An eye-opening documentary that puts into concrete images that truism of the geo-political commentariat: that China is a new economic superpower' and The Times summarised it as 'A rare, grass-roots view into one of the most important economic developments of the age'.
 The film was also covered by media outlets including CNN, The Economist and The Atlantic.

 Storyline

 A historic gathering of over 50 African heads of state in Beijing reverberates in Zambia where the lives of three characters unfold.
 Mr. Liu is one of thousands of Chinese entrepreneurs who have settled across the continent in search of new opportunities.
 He has just bought his fourth farm and business is booming.

 In northern Zambia, Mr. Li, a project manager for a multinational Chinese company is upgrading Zambia's longest road.
 Pressure to complete the road on time intensifies when funds from the Zambian government start running out.

-Meanwhile, Zambia's Trade Minister is en route to China to secure millions of dollars of investment.
+Meanwhile, Zambia's Trade Minister is en-route to China to secure millions of dollars of investment.

-Through the intimate portrayal of these characters, the expanding footprint of a rising global power is laid bare - pointing to a radically different future, not just for Africa, but also for the world.
+The film uses the portrayal of these characters and the expanding footprint of a rising global power to highlight the uncertainty the future holds for not only Africa but the world.